 4 tell-tale signs you're ovulating, because you really oughta know

-When you’re ovulating isn’t hard to figure out, though, and it’s a good thing to know, whether you’re trying to get pregnant or you’re trying to avoid getting pregnant and you don’t take birth control (although please talk to your OBGYN before you try the rhythm method).
-HelloGiggles spoke to Alyssa Dweck, M.D., gynecologist in New York, assistant clinical professor OBGYN, and author of V is for Vagina, about what ovulating looks and feels like.
-Obviously, this only applies to people who are actually ovulating, so if you’re taking the Pill, you can count yourself out, because Dr. Dweck reminds us, “You don’t ovulate when you’re on the Pill.”
+That doesn’t mean you can’t learn how to tell when you’re ovulating, and it’s a good thing to know, whether you’re trying to get pregnant or avoid getting pregnant (though please talk to your OBGYN before you try the rhythm method).
+HelloGiggles spoke with Alyssa Dweck, M.D., gynecologist in New York, assistant clinical professor OBGYN, and author of V is for Vagina, about what ovulating looks and feels like.
+Of course, this only applies to people who are actually ovulating, so if you’re taking the pill, you can count yourself out, because as Dr. Dweck reminds us, you don’t ovulate when you’re on the pill.
 But if you’re not, and you’re curious about the baby-making phase of your cycle, read on.

 We’re not talking about the kind of pain that comes during your period.
 It doesn’t feel like menstrual cramps.
-“You may notice a little twinge of pain during the mid-cycle,” Dr. Dweck describes it.
+“You may notice a little twinge of pain during the mid-cycle,” says Dr. Dweck.
 “It could be on one side or the other of the lower pelvis.”
 She says it’s “fleeting, short-lasting, not severe, but definitely noticeable.”

 This happens because the egg that’s been developing is released from the ovary, along with some fluid.
 It’s believed that the fluid or even some blood that is emitted from the ovary could irritate the lining of your abdominal cavity.
-It’s officially called mittelschmerz (don’t ask us why), and some women feel it more than others, so it may not be a problem at all for you while your friends experience it on a regular basis.
+This kind of pain is officially called mittelschmerz (don’t ask us why), and some women feel it more than others, so it may not be a problem at all for you, while your friends experience it on a regular basis.
 It’s nothing you need to worry about, so don’t fret, unless of course the pain is so unbearable you can’t go about your day normally.
 In that case, chat with your doctor ASAP.

 It’s natural to feel super-duper horny at your most fertile point of your cycle.
 Dr. Dweck says it’s “nature’s way of helping you to get pregnant or helping you to avoid pregnancy.”
 If you can’t think of anything else but jumping your partner’s bones, you’re probably ovulating.

 “Basal body temperature does increase just before ovulation,” Dr. Dweck says.
-So if you really need to track your ovulation for pregnancy (or lack thereof) purposes, take your temperature before you roll out of bed to see if it’s a little higher than normal.
+So if you really need to track your ovulation for pregnancy purposes (or lack thereof), take your temperature before you roll out of bed to see if it’s a little higher than normal.
 Then carry on accordingly.